sidmojo/cybersource-rest-samples-php/README.md

 The samples are all completely independent and self-contained.
 You can analyze them to get an understanding of how a particular method works, or you can use the snippets as a starting point for your own project.

-You can also run each sample directly from the command line.
+You can also run each sample code directly from the command line.

 ## Requirements
 * PHP 5.6+